aaron-grau/curic/react/projects/synthesizer/README.md

 When a user presses a key, the key listener calls your `onKeyDown(e)` function, which dispatches a `keyPressed(key)` action to the store.
 Likewise, when a user releases a key, the listener calls your `onKeyUp(e)`, which dispatches a `keyReleased(key)` action to the store.
-Make sure your follow this before moving on.
+Make sure you follow this before moving on.

 *NB*: A jQuery `'keydown'` listener fires repeatedly when the user holds down a